 Ethics and transparency are the foundation of our strong, sustainable company.
 Customers compare suppliers according to their own standards or compliance requirements.
 By operating in an ethical, transparent manner, we earn our license to operate and minimize risk to our company’s reputation.

-At Southwire, our leadership espouses the highest levels of integrity and employees follow their example.
+Southwire monitors and mitigates risks—both within our business and beyond our operations—by providing robust ethics training to employees, engaging suppliers and adhering to and creating policies to support standards.
+Our leadership espouses the highest levels of integrity, and employees follow their example.
 Read about Southwire’s strong governance structure and practices.

 Prior to 2016, all salaried employees participated in a review course every two years to keep our ethical practices at the forefront of their professional lives as well as introduce them to compliance topics, such as bribery and anti-trust.
-Beginning in 2016, all employees, both salaried and hourly, will receive comprehensive annual ethics training.
+Beginning in 2016, all employees, both salaried and hourly, receive comprehensive annual ethics training.

 We firmly reject any corrupt business activity and take measures to ensure our business activities advance internationally without ethics incidents.
 Southwire provides anti-corruption training to a significant number of executives and other salaried employees based outside the U.S. (particularly beyond North America).
 Further, we require mandatory training for all employees who travel abroad for business purposes to prepare them for encounters with corrupt activities.
 We conduct training in our employees’ native language to guarantee clarity.
 This training includes safety protocols which, combined with our travel policies and procedures, allows us to track the locations of our employees as they travel and, if necessary, to swiftly extract an employee in the case of an in-country emergency.